PopovicMilica/MNIST-dataset-with-deep-learning/README.md

 ### Neural Network for digit recognition with different regularization techniques

-In this file I build a fully connected neural network from scratch and implement different regularization and optimization techniques.
+In this file I built a fully connected neural network from scratch and implemented different regularization and optimization techniques.
 Neural network has two hidden layers with 300 hidden units in each layer.

 The techniques used are:
 * L2 regularization.